usgs-makerspace/portfolio/README.md

 represent the project to 'portfolio' users.
 The current recommended dimensions of the image are 1300 x 700 (but are subject to change as we better understand the layout of the application).

-Once you have the perfect thumbnail image you can upload it to the 'portfolio-images' of your project on AWS.
+Once you have the perfect thumbnail image you can upload it to the 'portfolio-images' folder of your project on AWS.
 You can then grab the URL of the image and replace the value related to "thumbnail" key in the JSON file.
+To copy the URL of your new thumbnail, click once on the name of your thumbnail in the AWS Console.
+The AWS Console will present you with a new webpage with details about your file.
+The last item on the page is the 'ObjectURL'.
+Right mouse click and then 'Copy link address'.

 ### Finishing up